creiland/PersonalSite/README.md

 # PersonalSite
-Personal website and project/photography portfolio Work in progress
+Personal website and project/photography portfolio.
+Bootstrapped with React.
+Work in progress